As an Amazon Associate we earn from qualifying purchases. For more info, please check our Disclosure page.

 - Some old rags for mopping up

-This camper van water design is specific to my needs.
+This camper van water design meets my specific needs.
 Your own may be similar, or a world apart.
-The basic plumbing and heating principles of the design however, are fundamentally the same.
+Still the basic plumbing and heating principles are fundamentally the same.

 Like it?
 Pin it!